 2 torches in good working order with spare cells/batteries for each torch

-Rain wear (Jacket with hood and trouser made of waterproof and breathable membrane for bad weather, )
+Rain wear (Jacket with hood and trouser made of waterproof and breathable membrane for bad weather, the seams must be sealed.)

-Warm long sleeve top and warm trouser which covers the ankles (a combination of tights covering the knees and high socks covering the knees are acceptable)
+Warm long sleeve top and warm trouser which cover the legs completely (a combination of tights covering the knees and high socks covering the knees are acceptable)

 Warm hat and glove (non-slip grove are recommended as you need to holding on a chain at some locations.)

-Food minimum of 1000kcal and Drink minimum of 1.5 L
+Food minimum of 800 kcal and Drink minimum of 1.5 L

 Survival blanket of 1.3 X 2m minimum